“What is an AI agent?”

 That’s exactly what Theona was built for.
 All components in one place:

-• Agent Instructions for reasoning and decision-making logic
+- Agent Instructions for reasoning logic, decision principles, and behavioral guidelines

-• Knowledge Hub for context documents and memory storage
+- Knowledge Hub for context documents, policies, and interaction history

 Brain, hands, context, memory, orchestration.
 All in one environment, ready to configure.